jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-how to install and download the code but not sufficiently clever to realize that if it sounds too good to be true, it usually is.82In addition, there were malicious packages that leveraged typosquatting.
+how to install and download the code but not sufficiently clever to realize that if it sounds too good to be true, it usually is.82
+In addition, there were malicious packages that leveraged typosquatting.
 This is when the developer of the malware posts the package with a